The Stone Hotel

 Finally, unknown to millions of people who have walked through “Calico Square” at Knott’s Berry Farm, a Southern California amusement park, the square is not a recreation of the town of Calico.
 Walter Knott purchased the town of Calico and created Ghost Town in Knott's Berry Farm to resemble it, but Calico Squire is more similar to Calico’s adjacent train station, located down slope approximately six miles from Calico and originally known as Calico Junction.
 The name was changed to Daggett when business owners became concerned that people would confuse Calico with Calico Junction, so in 1883, merchant Walter James sent a letter to the Office of the First Assistant Post Master General, Washington D.C., requesting that the name of the town of Calico Junction be changed to Daggett in honor of then Lieutenant Governor John Daggett, who had recently become interested in the local mining operations.
 As in Knott’s Calico Square, the train in Daggett came to a stop opposite a two story building that overlooked the town square.
 Known during that time period as the Railroad Hotel, it became the same hotel owned by Aaron Winters, Alexander Falconer, and William Curry.

 Although the Stone Hotel has burned down twice and changed from a two-story building to a one story, the original adobe and stone portion has remained exactly as it was built in 1883.
 For a building that has had so many connections with important people and events in California history and culture, not much effort has been made to preserve it.
-Ownership of the Stone Hotel is now in the process of being transferred from the San Bernardino County Museum to the Daggett Historical Society.
+Ownership of the Stone Hotel was transferred from the San Bernardino County Museum to the Daggett Historical Society in 2016.
 We plan on restoring the Stone Hotel to its original splendor and repurposing it as the Daggett Museum.